 My uncle died recently.
 He was 88.
-His funeral was in Tokyo, and even with very short notice I was able to attend.
+His funeral was in Tokyo, and I was able to attend on very short notice.
 Funerals are important.
 So, too, are weddings, baby showers, birthdays, holidays, graduations, family reunions… All of these events are about celebrating life: past, present or future.
 They mark the high and low points in our lives.

-My milestone fund ensures I’ll be able to fly across the world for these events, and I won’t be dipping into my emergency fund or accruing sudden credit card debt I can’t immediately cover in order to pay for it.
+My milestone fund ensures I’ll be able to fly across the world if necessary, and I won’t be dipping into my emergency fund or accruing sudden credit card debt I can’t immediately cover in order to pay for it.

 This article discusses 4 steps to build your own milestone fund, so you’ll never miss life’s important moments.